Quick Facts About New Car Prices

 New Car Inventory Update

-Still, sales have not kept pace.
-Dealerships track the amount of new vehicles they have on hand to sell using a metric called “days of inventory,” or how long it would take them to sell out at today’s sales pace if they stopped adding new vehicles.
+Dealerships track the number of new vehicles they have on hand to sell using a metric called “days of inventory,” or how long it would take them to sell out at today’s sales pace if they stopped adding new vehicles.

-If you’re out shopping right now, you’ll likely find plenty of vehicles from Jaguar, Audi, Dodge, Mazda, Ram, and Hyundai, though you’re less likely to find the exact model you may want from Toyota, Lexus, Honda, and BMW.
-Those carmakers have fewer cars in stock at dealerships overall.
+If you’re out shopping right now, you’ll likely find plenty of vehicles from Ram, Chrysler, Jeep, Land Rover, Lincoln, and Audi, though you’re less likely to find the exact model you may want from Lexus, Toyota, and Honda.
+Those carmakers have fewer vehicles in stock at dealerships overall.

-Shoppers heading out to purchase a new vehicle should closely monitor dealership pricing.
+Shoppers heading out to purchase a new vehicle should closely monitor dealership pricing amid fluctuating tariffs.
 While automakers set the stage for pricing, dealers ultimately close deals.
 They could easily add markups or higher dealer fees to compensate for any losses they could incur due to tariffs along the way.

 For now, we suggest new car buyers search for incentives and cash-back deals and expand their shopping boundaries to find the right deal for their budget.
-Qualified buyers with stellar credit will discover low-interest-rate offers and lease deals, including on new electric vehicle models, including some left over from 2024.
+Qualified buyers with stellar credit will discover low-interest-rate offers and lease deals, including on electric vehicle models, some of which lose the $7,500 federal tax credit on September 30.

-Credit-worthy buyers can secure deals on last year’s EV models, like a 2024 Honda Prologue with 0% APR financing for up to 72 months, good through Sept.
-2.
+Creditworthy buyers can secure deals on SUVs, like a 2025 Nissan Rogue or Kia Sportage, with 0% APR financing for up to 60 months, good through September 30.
+Additionally, $1,750 cash back is available.

 Shop Around for the Best Offer on Your Trade-in